IT50/book/en/data.md

 ## Data is disorganized

-<lm class="lm-concept"></lm>As far as we have learned now, a piece of data is open for any interpretation.
+<lm class="lm-concept"></lm>As far as we have learned now, a piece of data is “chaos”, and in the following chapters we will construct order on top of that.
 For the example above, you may read one byte at a time from the beginning to the end and think of them as integers.
-If you treat the digits in the written arrangement as above, you will get these integers:
+If you follow this structure, you will get these integers:

 | Address | Data       | Integer (decimal) |
 | ------- | ---------- | ----------------: |